What is snoring?

 • Physical blockages known as nasal polyps.
 These are small growths within the air passages.
 Your GP can refer you to an ear, nose and throat specialist, who can make a thorough examination and recommend the most effective treatment.

-Warning: In rare cases, snoring can be a symptom of a more serious (and sometimes fatal) condition called obstructive sleep apnea.
-Sufferers fall asleep normally, but then the soft tissues at the back of the throat fall inwards, cutting off the air supply.
-As a result, breathing can stop for seconds and even minutes at a time, before the brain kick starts the system with a series of sharp inhalations and noisy snores.
-As your body is routinely deprived of oxygen, there could be worrying long-term repercussions such as heart disease.
+As a result, you might stop breathing for seconds and even minutes at a time, before the brain kick starts the system with a series of sharp inhalations and noisy snores.
+As your body is routinely deprived of oxygen, there could be worrying long-term repercussions, such as heart disease.

 • Avoid alcohol: Going to bed after a drink is guaranteed to kick start the snore engine.
 Why?
 Because alcohol relaxes the soft palate (the tissues at the back of the mouth).
 The more slack they become, the more noisily they flap about as air passes in and out of the lungs.